 For men who are too gentle to wither the wilderness of the world or tide through tumultuous times, Beginners (2010) comes wearing its heart bare.

-Arthur, the dog, has lost his human (Ewan McGregor’s father played by Christopher Plummer) to cancer, and is adopted by Oliver (McGregor).
-Through flashbacks we learn how Oliver’s father came out of the closet after a 44 year marriage to declare that he was gay.
-This revelation, tragic or funny, bringing the father and son closer than they ever were.
+Arthur, the dog, has lost his human (Ewan McGregor’s father played by Christopher Plummer) to cancer and is adopted by Oliver (McGregor).
+Through flashbacks, we learn how Oliver’s father came out of the closet after a 44-year marriage to declare that he was gay.
+This revelation, tragic or funny, brought the father and son closer than they ever were.

 Beginners Movie Review

 How Arthur and Oliver come to terms with their collective loss, forms the backdrop of this heartwarming movie.
-While Oliver tries to pass through daily life like a sleepwalker, it is Arthur’s melancholic deep-thoughts that evokes poetry in the prose.
+While Oliver tries to pass through daily life like a sleepwalker, it is Arthur’s melancholic deep thoughts that evoke poetry in the prose.

-Oliver meets the effervescent Anna (Mélanie Laurent) and endeavors to love her with all the bravery as Arthur guides him through.
+Oliver meets the effervescent Anna (Mélanie Laurent) and endeavours to love her with all the bravery as Arthur guides him through.

-In a way Arthur shows us that relationships shouldn’t be based on till you delight me but on a foundation far more solid.
-We all yearn for that feeling to last but aren’t we all falling, failing or flaying under the sharp blades?
+In a way, Arthur shows us that relationships shouldn’t be based on till you delight me but on a foundation far more solid.
+We all yearn for that feeling to last but aren’t we all falling, failing or flaying for the sharp blades?